Child Custody Lawyer in Fort Lauderdale

 Child custody battles can be incredibly stressful for parents and children alike.
 As a parent, you want the best for your children.
 Understanding how you can pursue your children's best interests can help you approach the child custody process with confidence.

-At Stuart N. House, P.A., our Coral Springs child custody attorney has a wealth of experience helping clients navigate the custody process.
+At Stuart N. House, P.A., our Fort Lauderdale child custody attorney has a wealth of experience helping clients navigate the custody process.
 Attorney house will handle your case with care and compassion, so you can focus on what's most important—caring for your children.

 Child Custody in Florida: an Overview

 Although the terms "custody" and "visitation" still are frequently used in everyday conversation, based upon recent changes in Florida family law, they no longer are favored when discussing child custody matters.
 Parenting issues in such cases are now negotiated or litigated primarily in terms of "parental responsibility" and "time-sharing" issues.

 Under Florida law, absent evidence to the contrary, courts prefer that both parents will maintain responsibility in caring for their children.
 To that end, courts typically prefer joint custody arrangements.
-Courts use the term "parental responsibility" when referring to the decision-making of significant issues affecting the health, education, and welfare of children in Coral Springs.
+Courts use the term "parental responsibility" when referring to the decision-making of significant issues affecting the health, education, and welfare of children in Fort Lauderdale.

 Though the law commonly understands parenting issues in terms of "custody" and "visitation," Florida law has been substantially revised in this area in recent years.
 Courts no longer designate one parent as "custodial parent" and the other as "noncustodial parent," but instead implement a parenting plan that sets forth in fairly detailed terms the parties' rights concerning both decision-making and time-sharing regarding their children.